- Academic Year

 - Visiting Speakers

 Commencement ceremonies are scheduled three times each academic year.
 The December ceremony honors fall graduates.
 The May commencement honors spring graduates, and the August ceremony honors those students who complete their degree requirements during the summer.
 Faculty members are urged to participate in commencement ceremonies.
+The Convocations Committee coordinates commencements and is a very popular service opportunity for many faculty.

 Texas Tech University is committed to providing fair and equal employment opportunities for all individuals, including those who have been exposed to communicable and/or transmittable diseases.
 The university is also committed to providing a safe workplace for all employees and a safe environment for its students which meets or exceeds federal, state, and local regulations.